 What kind of Worship

 Our worship service usually begins with some music, followed by a welcome and announcements.
 Our music is more contemporary but we also appreciate the traditional music as well.
 We usually end our service with more music.
-Given the current pandemic, we no longer pass an offering plate during the service.
-Instead, we have offering buckets in the back of the sanctuary, but ask that only those who consider Hillcrest their church home to participate.
+We have offering buckets in the back of the sanctuary, but ask that only those who consider Hillcrest their church home to participate.
 We want you to feel welcome as our guest, with no pressure to give.
 Even though we hope you’ll simply be our guest on your first visit, we do hope you’ll drop in your communication card in the offering bucket so we can send you more information.

 We celebrate communion the first Sunday of each month.
 Communion (also known as the Eucharist or the Lord’s Supper) is a Christian celebration of the self-sacrifice of Jesus Christ.
 If you’re a follower of Jesus Christ, you’re welcome to share in communion with us, and if not, you can just sit back and reflect on the message of the cross.
 Passing of communion elements has been altered to a safer, pre-packaged communion to ensure you are the only one touching your elements.